This post may contain affiliate links. Please see my disclosure policy for details.

 Decor and personalization

 I am absolutely not telling you to hide who you are in your own home.
 But, I will tell you to bring it down a level or two.
 Too much personalization is overwhelming for buyers.
 And they often can’t overlook it.
 I don’t think you need to completely neutralize your home, just to sell it.
 But, I do believe simplifying is key.
 Your goal is to get a buyer to come in and envision living in the home.
 With their things.
 That doesn’t mean get rid of everything, and in fact I highly do not suggest you do that either.
 The key is to find the right balance of you still living there and allowing the buyer to feel right at home.
 Need assistance with this?
 I offer home selling consultations (in person for local to Northern Virginia or online for anywhere in the US) just for this type of thing!
-Contact me via email (email@example.com) or schedule a 15 minute virtual coffee chat to learn more!
+Contact me via email to learn more!

-Hire the right person or team
+Hire the right agent or team of agents

 The absolute best thing you can do when selling your home is finding the right person or team dedicated to selling your home.
 Meet with them.
 Make sure they have similar belief systems as you and that they see you as a client and person, and not dollar signs.
 Will they maintain a relationship with you outside of this sale?
 Do they truly care about you and your family?
 It makes a huge difference to know someone has YOUR back on a professional level.